QTC-UMD/rydiqule/docs/source/installation.rst

 .. note::

     Rydiqule's performance does depend on these dependencies.
-    In particular, `numpy` can be compiled with a variety of backends that implements BLAS and LAPACK routines that can have different performance for different computer architectures.
+    In particular, `numpy` can be compiled with a variety of backends that implement BLAS and LAPACK routines that can have different performance for different computer architectures.
     When using Windows, it is recommended to install `numpy` from the conda default channel, which is built against the IntelMKL and has generally shown the best performance for Intel-based PCs.